 Don’t Forget to File Your Qualifying Statement

 The importance of obtaining “qualified status” each year from the Michigan Department of Treasury cannot be overemphasized.
-School districts, intermediate school districts, and public school academies that obtain qualified status are able to issue new bonds and notes faster and pay lower filing fees to the State of Michigan.
-Schools that do not obtain qualified status may experience significant delays in issuing bonds and notes during calendar year 2018.
-That is especially problematic for cash flow borrowings such as state aid notes (“SANs”) and tax anticipation notes (“TANs”) where unexpected delays may be perilous.
+School districts, intermediate school districts, and public school academies that obtain qualified status are able to issue new bonds and notes more swiftly and pay lower filing fees to the State of Michigan.
+Schools that do not obtain qualified status may experience significant delays in issuing bonds and notes during calendar year 2016.
+Those delays may be especially problematic for cash flow borrowings such as state aid notes (“SANs”) and tax anticipation notes (“TANs”).

-Treasury will not grant qualified status unless a school first files a copy of its annual audit.
+Treasury will not grant qualified status unless a school district, ISD, or PSA first files a copy of its annual audit.
 A school that fails to file its annual audit with Treasury by December 31 will be denied qualified status the next calendar year.
-Consequently, school officials should ensure that the audit has been filed with Treasury before filing a Qualifying Statement.
+Consequently, school officials should ensure that the audit is filed with Treasury before filing a Qualifying Statement.
 We recommend that the audit be filed electronically or via certified mail or overnight carrier to confirm timely delivery.

 Some of the questions on the Municipal Finance Qualifying Statement form (such as those related to taxes levied and delinquent taxes) can be confusing.
-Please read and complete the form carefully.
-At a client’s request and without charge, Thrun Law Firm’s finance attorneys will review a client’s Qualifying Statement before it is filed.
-Please provide the draft document to your finance attorney by early December to allow adequate time for review.
+Please complete the form carefully.
+At a client’s request and without charge, Thrun Law Firm’s finance attorneys will review a Qualifying Statement before it is filed.